oracle-livelabs/converged/microservices-with-oracleaq/teq-enqueue-dequeue/teq-enqueue-dequeue.md

 - This workshop assumes you have an Oracle cloud account and configured setup in Lab 1.

-## Task 1: Create TEQ
+## Task 1: Create TxEventQ

-1. Below are the code samples to create TEQ
+1. Below are the code samples to create TxEventQ

     ![teqCreate](./images/create-teq.png " ")

-    - Multi-consumer TEQ with Payload as RAW using PL/SQL.
+    - Multi-consumer TxEventQ with Payload as RAW using PL/SQL.

-    - Multi-Consumer TEQ with Payload as Object Type using PL/SQL.
+    - Multi-Consumer TxEventQ with Payload as Object Type using PL/SQL.

-    - Multi-Consumer TEQ with Payload as JSON Type using PL/SQL.
+    - Multi-Consumer TxEventQ with Payload as JSON Type using PL/SQL.

 2. Execute the following sequence of commands into cloud shell

     ```bash
-    <copy>cd $ORACLEAQ_HOME; source createTEQ.sh;
+    <copy>cd $ORACLEAQ_HOME; source createTxEventQ.sh;
     </copy>
     ```

-## Task 2: Enqueue in TEQ
+## Task 2: Enqueue in TxEventQ

-1. Below are the code samples to enqueue TEQ
+1. Below are the code samples to enqueue TxEventQ

     ![enqueueTEQ](./images/enqueue-teq.png " ")

-    - Enqueue for multi-consumer TEQ with Payload as RAW using PL/SQL.
+    - Enqueue for multi-consumer TxEventQ with Payload as RAW using PL/SQL.

-    - Enqueue for multi-Consumer TEQ with Payload as Object Type using PL/SQL.
+    - Enqueue for multi-Consumer TxEventQ with Payload as Object Type using PL/SQL.

-    - Enqueue for multi-Consumer TEQ with Payload as JSON Type using PL/SQL.
+    - Enqueue for multi-Consumer TxEventQ with Payload as JSON Type using PL/SQL.

 1. Execute the following sequence of commands into cloud shell

     ```bash
-    <copy>cd $ORACLEAQ_HOME; source enqueueTEQ.sh;
+    <copy>cd $ORACLEAQ_HOME; source enqueueTxEventQ.sh;
     </copy>
     ```

-## Task 3: Dequeue in TEQ
+## Task 3: Dequeue in TxEventQ

-1. Below are the code samples to dequque TEQ
+1. Below are the code samples to dequque TxEventQ

     ![dequeueTEQ](./images/dequeue-teq.png " ")

-    - Enqueue for multi-consumer TEQ with Payload as RAW using PL/SQL.
+    - Enqueue for multi-consumer TxEventQ with Payload as RAW using PL/SQL.

-    - Enqueue for multi-Consumer TEQ with Payload as Object Type using PL/SQL.
+    - Enqueue for multi-Consumer TxEventQ with Payload as Object Type using PL/SQL.

-    - Enqueue for multi-Consumer TEQ with Payload as JSON Type using PL/SQL.
+    - Enqueue for multi-Consumer TxEventQ with Payload as JSON Type using PL/SQL.

 2. Execute the following sequence of commands into cloud shell

     ```bash
-    <copy>cd $ORACLEAQ_HOME; source dequeueTEQ.sh;
+    <copy>cd $ORACLEAQ_HOME; source dequeueTxEventQ.sh;
     </copy>
     ```

-## Task 4: TEQ Enqueue and Dequeue using Java
+## Task 4: TxEventQ Enqueue and Dequeue using Java

 1. Execute the following sequence of commands into cloud shell